 In early January, the instructor will notify students of their admission to the Honors Seminar.
 Since enrollment is by invitation only, students should pre-register for four classes in the Spring semester.
 If invited to join the seminar, students should then drop one of those courses and add the Honors Seminar during drop-add period.
 The Honors Seminar is to be taken in addition to the nine required courses for the art history route to the Major.
 Once in the seminar, students will revise, refine, and expand on previous research and produce a paper of approximately 25 pages.
 At the end of the semester, they will present a shortened version of the paper to the faculty and public at the Williams College Museum of Art.

-Studio art concentrators who wish to be candidates for honors are required to take an extra studio course, of their choosing, for a total of ten courses.
-One of the ten courses must be the 400-level Senior Tutorial (ArtS 418T).
-Students must also take the Honors Independent Study course (ARTS 31) during Winter Study of their senior year.
+Studio Art majors who wish to be candidates for honors are required to take an extra Studio course, of their choosing, for a total of ten courses.
+One of those courses must be the Senior Seminar (ARTS 418).
+Students must also take the Honors Independent Study course during Winter Study of their senior year.
 Feedback on the progress of the honors project will be provided by the Studio Art faculty at the end of Winter Study.

-Honors candidates enrolled in the Senior Tutorial must demonstrate prior experience in the media chosen for the honors work.
-This proof may consist of one or more 200-level courses in the medium, course work at the 300 level, and/or a portfolio demonstrating the student’s proficiency in the media chosen for the honors project.
-This work must be presented to the instructor of the Senior Tutorial at the start of the Spring semester.
-At the end of the Spring semester of senior year, honors candidates will orally defend their work in the senior exhibition at WCMA.
-The entire studio faculty will attend each defense.
-Based on the work and the oral defense, the studio faculty (as a whole) will designate honors, high honors or no honors.
+Honors candidates enrolled in the Senior Seminar must demonstrate prior experience in the media chosen for the honors work.
+This may consist of one or more 200-level courses in the media, course work at the 300-level, and/or a portfolio demonstrating the student’s proficiency in the media chosen.
+This work is presented to the instructor of the senior Seminar at the start of the spring semester.
+At the end of the spring semester of senior year, honors candidates will orally defend their work in the senior exhibition at WCMA.
+The entire Studio Art faculty will attend each defense.
+Based on the work and the oral defense, the Studio Art faculty, as a whole, will designate honors, high honors, or no honors.